adrienls/Pulse-Oximeter/README.md

 * Reading on a USB device of signals AC R, DC R, AC IR and DC IR
 * Digital filtering of signals
 * Sp02 and heart rate measurement
+* Display of measurements via a JAVA interface

 ## Versioning
 * [Git](https://git-scm.com/) is used for versioning.